hanpari/sovereign/source/02/061_mission.md

 Doll smiled gently.

 "What is it now?"
 Gromov barked.
 "Don't be so smug.
 Alright, I get it.
-Pretend you're a well-raised Victorian lady and spare me the dew of subtle robot superiority."
+Pretend you're a well-raised Victorian lady and spare me the dew of subtle robot superiority.
+It is more couth to hold your shrimp by the tail."

 "As you wish, my dearest father."